 Do you need the best weight bench if you're working out at home?
-You most certainly need one if you want to get big pecs!
-Of course, you can do more than just bench press on a weight bench, especially if you get the adjustable bench variety.
+You most certainly need one if you want big pecs!
+Of course, you can do more than just bench press on a weight bench.

 There are cheap weight benches while others are pretty expensive, but one thing is for sure: if you want to be on the safe side, we recommend getting yours as soon as you can, given recent availability issues.
 Who knows when supply chain issues will hit the home gym equipment market again!

 In itself, a weight bench is not quite enough to get fit at home: you might need some weights too.
 You can find the best buying advice on T3's best dumbbell, best barbell, best weight plate and best kettlebell guides.

 Before you go crazy and buy the most expensive (or the cheapest) weight bench, please read all about the 7 things to consider before buying a new weight bench for your home gym.